Dual structures on Coxeter and Artin groups of rank three: Discrete Morse theory for the rank-three case

 \begin{remark} Even though a reflection can never occur twice in the same minimal factorization of $w$, the sequence $(x_i)_{i \in \Z}$ defining a fiber component can have repetitions.
 For example, if $t$ is the translation of \Cref{fig:five-lines} and $t=r_1r_2$ is its $\prec$-increasing factorization, then $r_2 = \varphi^3(r_1)$.
 Therefore, the fiber component of type (v) containing $[r_1|r_2]$ has a repetition of both $r_1$ and $r_2$. \end{remark}

-\begin{remark} The fiber components that intersect $X_W''$ (and thus constitute the subcomplex $K_W''$) are all those of types (i), (ii), (iv), and some of type (iii).
-Indeed, for every minimal element $[r_i\vert r_{i+1}]$ of a type (v) fiber component, the product $r_ir_{i+1}$ is a translation by \Cref{lem:reflections-vh} and fixes no vertices of the chamber $C_0$. \end{remark} If a fiber component of type (iii) intersects $X_W''$, we say that it is \emph{exceptional}.
+\begin{remark} The fiber components that intersect $\Ksparse$ (and thus constitute the subcomplex $\Klong$) are all those of types (i), (ii), (iv), and some of type (iii).
+Indeed, for every minimal element $[r_i\vert r_{i+1}]$ of a type (v) fiber component, the product $r_ir_{i+1}$ is a translation by \Cref{lem:reflections-vh} and fixes no vertices of the chamber $C_0$. \end{remark} If a fiber component of type (iii) intersects $\Ksparse$, we say that it is \emph{exceptional}.
 Exceptional components are characterized in the following lemma.

 \begin{lemma} Let $\CC$ be a fiber component of type (iii).
-The following are equivalent. \begin{enumerate}[(1)] \item $\CC$ intersects $X_W''$ (i.e., $\CC$ is exceptional). \item For every $[r] \in \CC$ where $r$ is a (horizontal) reflection, $r$ fixes an axial vertex. \item For every $[t] \in \CC$ where $t$ is a translation, there is at least one vertical reflection below $t$ in $[1,w]$. \end{enumerate} \end{lemma}
+The following are equivalent. \begin{enumerate}[(I)] \item $\CC$ intersects $\Ksparse$ (i.e., $\CC$ is exceptional). \item For every $[r] \in \CC$ where $r$ is a (horizontal) reflection, $r$ fixes an axial vertex. \item For every $[t] \in \CC$ where $t$ is a translation, there is at least one vertical reflection below $t$ in $[1,w]$. \end{enumerate} \end{lemma}

-\begin{proof} If (1) holds, then there exists a simplex $[r] \in \CC$ such that $r$ is a horizontal reflection that fixes a vertex of $C_0$.
-Then $\varphi^k(r)$ fixes an axial vertex for every $k \in \Z$, thus (2) holds.
-Conversely, if (2) holds, then by \Cref{lemma:axial-vertices-orbits} there is at least one horizontal reflection $r$ that fixes a vertex of $C_0$ with $[r] \in \CC$, so (1) holds.
+\begin{proof} If (I) holds, then there exists a simplex $[r] \in \CC$ such that $r$ is a horizontal reflection that fixes a vertex of $C_0$.
+Then $\varphi^k(r)$ fixes an axial vertex for every $k \in \Z$, and thus (II) holds.
+Conversely, if (II) holds, then by \Cref{lemma:axial-vertices-orbits} there is at least one horizontal reflection $r$ that fixes a vertex of $C_0$ with $[r] \in \CC$, so (I) holds.

-If (2) holds, then by \Cref{lemma:rotations}, for any horizontal reflection $r$ with $[r] \in \CC$ we have that $r \leq u$ for some rotation $u \in [1, w]$ (around an axial vertex fixed by $r$).
+If (II) holds, then by \Cref{lemma:rotations}, for any horizontal reflection $r$ with $[r] \in \CC$ we have that $r \leq u$ for some rotation $u \in [1, w]$ (around an axial vertex fixed by $r$).
 Therefore $t \geq r'$ where $t$ is the right complement of $r$ (a translation) and $r'$ is the right complement of $u$ (a vertical reflection).
-Thus (3) holds.
-Finally, if (3) holds and $t$ is a translation with $[t] \in \CC$, there is a vertical reflection $r' \leq t$.
+Thus (III) holds.
+Finally, if (III) holds and $t$ is a translation with $[t] \in \CC$, there is a vertical reflection $r' \leq t$.
 Then $u \geq r$, where $u$ is the right complement of $r'$ (a rotation around an axial vertex) and $r$ is the right complement of $t$ (a horizontal reflection).
 In particular, $r$ fixes an axial vertex.
-Therefore (2) holds. \end{proof}
+Therefore (II) holds. \end{proof}